ReadFX: A Nim library for bioinformatics sequence file parsing

 Iterator for reading FASTQ files, returning pointers to record data

 Note: The pointers are reused between iterations, so don't store them.
 For stdin input, use "-" as the path parameter.
+Cached lengths are available on each FQRecordPtr field and exclude the trailing NUL terminator.

 Args: path: Path to the FASTQ file (supports gzipped files)